 Sports Physicals

 High school athletes are required by state law to have a physical examination before participating in sports.
 Most states also request a sports physical for middle school athletes.
 A sports physical is also called a preparticipation physical examination.
-The American Academy of Pediatrics supports the preparticipation sports exam.
+More than a half dozen professional organizations also support the preparticipation sports exam, including the American Academy of Pediatrics, the American Academy of Family Physicians and the American Medical Society for Sports Medicine, among others.

 Years ago, sports physicals ensured growing children were safe to compete against one another.
 Today, we place more significance on the athlete's health history.